• Skip to primary navigation

 • 3 pounds chicken breast (boneless and skinless (about 6))

-• 2 tablespoon butter (unsalted, cut into 6 equal size pieces)
+• 2 tablespoons butter (unsalted, cut into 6 equal size pieces)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.